MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/overview.md

 ---
 title: Storage Migration Service overview
 description: Storage Migration Service makes it easier to migrate storage to Windows Server or to Azure.
 It provides a graphical tool that inventories data on Windows and Linux servers and then transfers the data to newer servers or to Azure virtual machines.
-Storage Migration Service also provides the option to transfer the identity of a server to the destination server so that apps and users can access their data without changing links or paths, unaware that the data was migrated.
+Storage Migration Service also provides the option to transfer the identity of a server to the destination server so that apps and users can access their data without changing links or paths.
 author: jasongerend
 ms.author: jgerend
 manager: elizapo
-ms.date: 10/24/2019
+ms.date: 10/25/2019
 ms.topic: article
 ms.prod: windows-server
 ms.technology: storage